BubbleSort-Empire/empire/exampleSite/content/book-club/a-tale-of-two-cities/_index.md

 # Ex: ["vader", "palpatine"]
 hosts = []

-# Images only need to be specified if you want a different episode for the episode from the podcast image.
-# Place images into the static/images directory of your site's files.
+# Place show artwork images into the static/images directory of your site's files.
 You may nest them in sub-directories if you wish.
 # Define the parameter as filename and path for anything after static/images/
 # Ex: image = "weekly-wrap/show-art.png" for an image located at static/images/weekly-wrap/show-art.png
 image = ""

 # Feed images should be of size 3000px X 3000px
-# You can leave this parameter blank if your regular image is already the appropriate size.
-# The theme will default back to that one when feedImage is blank.
 # Place images into the static/images directory of your site's files.
 You may nest them in sub-directories if you wish.
 # Define the parameter as filename and path for anything after static/images/
 # Ex: image = "weekly-wrap/show-art-large.png" for an image located at static/images/weekly-wrap/show-art-large.png